2024 Stanley Cup playoffs: (C1) Dallas Stars vs. (P2) Edmonton Oilers

 This was the ninth playoff meeting between these two teams with Dallas winning six of the eight previous series and the past five playoff series.
 They last met in the 2003 Western Conference quarterfinals, which Dallas won in six games.
-This was Dallas's second consecutive and ninth semifinals/conference finals appearance overall since the league began using a 16-team or greater playoff format in 1980.
+This was Dallas's second consecutive and eleventh semifinals/conference finals appearance overall since the league began using a 16-team or greater playoff format in 1980.
 They lost the previous year's Western Conference final to the Vegas Golden Knights in six games.
 Edmonton made their eleventh conference finals appearance.
 They last made the conference finals in 2022, which they lost to the Colorado Avalanche in a four-game sweep.
 Dallas won two of the three games in the regular season series.

 The Oilers defeated the Stars in six games and won a playoff series against the Stars for the first time since 1997, ending a five series losing streak.
 Oilers captain Connor McDavid ended game one 32 seconds into double-overtime, giving Edmonton a 3–2 victory.
 Stars captain Jamie Benn provided a goal and an assist in game two for the Stars, evening the series with a 3–1 victory.
 Jason Robertson scored a hat-trick in game three for the Stars, defeating the Oilers 5–3.
 In game four, the Oilers came back from an early two-goal deficit by scoring five unanswered goals, easing past the Stars 5–2 to tie the series 2–2.
 Ryan Nugent-Hopkins scored twice in game five, defeating the Stars with a 3–1 victory.
 In game six, Stuart Skinner made 33 saves as the Oilers advanced to the Finals for the first time in 18 years with a 2–1 victory.